Approx. Time Difference

 Q: How do I pay for my housing?

-A: For the Fall 2014 term only, you will pay your first month's housing to UCEAP in advance.
-For the Spring 2014 term, you will pay your host famiily directly in cash (reais) within three days of moving in.
+A: You will pay your host family directly in cash (reais) within three days of moving in.
 Host families are arranged through PUC-Rio and charge two flat rates.
-For the Spring 2014 term, beginning in January, the rates are: R$1150 per month for one meal per day and R$1450 per month for two meals per day.
-For the Fall 2014 term, beginning in July, the rates are: R$1400 per month for one meal per day and R$1750 per month for two meals per day.
+For the Fall 2017 term, beginning in August, the rates are: R$1600 per month for one meal per day and R$1900 per month for two meals per day.

 After the first month, the cost of housing varies considerably according to location, space, amount and kind of furnishing, and services provided (e.g., laundry and meals).
 For all housing arrangements, you will be required to pay the host or landlord directly in cash.
 In the case of an apartment rental, you may be required to pay in advance for the entire period of occupancy.